 “Companies that embrace diversity and inclusion in all aspects of their business statistically outperform their peers.”– Josh Bersin

 Essentially, by recruiting a diverse workforce, you have a clear competitive advantage.
 You are also adding a great mix of perspectives to your team.
-If you need contract workers for your next project, you should consider developing an equal-opportunity recruiting strategy using these tips.
+If you need freelance workers for your next project, you should consider developing an equal-opportunity recruiting strategy using these tips.

 If you have any more questions or need help getting connected to diverse candidates, please feel free to reach out to us!